 Porphyria is usually inherited, but it can also occur without anyone else in the family having it.

+The signs and symptoms of porphyria can vary, depending on the type and severity.
 Some people have no symptoms.
 Some go for long periods without any symptoms.
 Some people have quite a bit of trouble with symptoms.

 The most common symptoms are: